KathrynVozoris/Capstone-Project-AI-Agent/README.md

 The project includes sample databases for testing purposed.

 ### Setup
-Get API key.
 Setup a .env file with your API key.
 Adjust the get_api_function as needed if you are not using a google key.

 To run the agent, run the code from the top.
 Go to the Runner and add in any prompt as desired.